vqc/evercam-server/README.md

 ## Features

-* Request snapshots from snapshot endpoint
+* Request snapshots from cameras
-* Request rtsp stream from rtsp endpoint
+* Request rtsp stream from cameras
-* Convert rtsp stream to rtmp
+* Convert rtsp stream to rtmp / hls
 * store snapshots

 ## Come on in, the water's warm :)